jheeyan/MeXE402_Finals_ARNANTE_TOLENTINO/README.md

 The methodology of this Final Activity is to gather images if the Ben&Ben group photos under different conditions i.e. lighting, facial expression, and facial  orientation.
 The facial detection process utilizes the **Haar** and **LBP Cascade Classifier** algorithm to detect faces in images, identify its location on the image and comparison of the two algorithms.

-The expexted result of this final activity is to create a reliable system for facial detection and compare the two classifier based on performance of facial recognition. **(padagdag ako dito bien)**
+The expexted result of this final activity is to create a reliable system for facial detection and compare the two classifier based on performance of facial recognition and evaluate which algorithm is more suited for our context.

 ## **Project Methods**
 ****1. Pre-Procesing****